Angels and Demons (collection): Legacy

 Tim Walker photographed Karlie Kloss wearing the final look for an editorial in the October 2010 issue of British Vogue.
+For the 2010 MTV Video Music Awards red carpet, singer Lady Gaga wore a custom McQueen dress in the style of Angels and Demons (although not one of the sixteen pieces presented on the runway).

 The Metropolitan Museum of Art (the Met) in New York City owns three ensembles from Angels and Demons: Look 1, the red and gold bodice and skirt combination, and two other unspecified looks.
 The Victoria and Albert Museum in London owns copies of Look 2, with the Hieronymus Bosch print; Look 5, a gold minidress; and Look 11, a light grey gown.
 The National Gallery of Victoria owns the dress and boots from Look 3, the dress from Look 4, and a pair of boots from the retail collection.
 The Museum of Fine Arts, Boston owns a copy of Look 11.

 Five outfits from Angels and Demons appeared in the exhibition Alexander McQueen: Savage Beauty: Look 2, the dress with the Bosch prints; Look 5 with matching glove and shoes; Look 10 with shoes; Look 11; and the final look, the gold feathered coat with white underskirt.
 In the 2011 staging of the exhibition at the Met, they were presented behind glass in the show's first room, the Cabinet of Curiosities.
 Nathalie Khan felt that this transformed the items from a commercial product to a symbolic one.
 Three items appeared in the Met's 2018 exhibition Heavenly Bodies: Fashion and the Catholic Imagination: Look 2, Look 5, and Look 11.
 Three items from Angels and Demons appeared in the 2022 exhibition Lee Alexander McQueen: Mythos, Mind, Muse: the top from Look 7, a retail version of the dress from Look 2, and a pair of shoes.
 They were placed in the Mythos section of the show, which covered the McQueen shows inspired by religion and mythology.

 Fashion collector Jennifer Zuiker auctioned her McQueen collection in 2020, including two pieces from the retail collection of Angels and Demons.
-A dress printed with archangels adapted from Look 10 sold for a reported $3,750, while a gold minidress adapted from Look 5 sold for a reported $4,688.
+A dress printed with archangels adapted from Look 10 sold for a reported $3,750, and a gold minidress adapted from Look 5 sold for a reported $4,688.